 In the meantime, Severance was barred from repairing her homes after Hurricane Ike, because they were still seaward of the vegetation line, which according to the state meant that the homes were now on the public beach.
-The financial burden of paying mortgages on two homes that were rendered useless because of this “rolling easement” policy eventually become too much for Severance to bear, and in early summer, 2011, she had to sell the homes.
+The financial burden of paying mortgages on two homes that were rendered useless because of this “rolling easement” policy eventually becomes too much for Severance to bear, and in early summer, 2011, she had to sell the homes.
 This prompted the state to argue that the case was moot, so briefing ensued on this issue in both the Texas Supreme Court and Fifth Circuit Court of Appeals.
 In September, 2012, the Fifth Circuit held that the case was not moot, which left it again to the Texas Supreme Court to decide whether the “rolling easement” policy was legal.

 Today, the court answered: an emphatic “no.” The rolling easement policy is not a legitimate part of Texas law.
 Relying on Texas’ common law of easements (which requires proof that the public has used private land for a sustained period), the Court rejected the idea that these long-standing rules don’t apply on the coastline.